 We already started using Environment modules in the "Submit and manually start an MPI job that uses all nodes" section.
-You can install Environment modules by downloading the latest version from the http://modules.sourceforge.net/ website or install the package through yum.
-I would recommend the yum install method because you have to install this package on all the nodes, and the yum package available online will suffice for this exercise.
+You can install Environment modules by downloading the latest version from the http://modules.sourceforge.net/ website or install the package through dnf.
+I would recommend the dnf install method because you have to install this package on all the nodes, and the dnt package available online will suffice for this exercise.

 '''

 #Install the environment-modules package:

-yum -y install environment-modules
+dnf -y install environment-modules

 '''

+You may have to log out and in again, to execute the module command after initially installing it.
 The above install creates a few modules in /usr/share/Modules/modulefiles.
 They can be helpful to look at.
 To see the modules available, execute the following command: